cabforum/smime/SBR.md

 For RSA key pairs the CA SHALL:

-* For Keys corresponding to Root and Subordinate CAs created after September 15, 2026 ensure that the modulus size, when encoded, is at least 4096 bits; and
+* For Keys corresponding to Root and Subordinate CA Certificates signed on or after September 15, 2026 ensure that the modulus size, when encoded, is at least 4096 bits; and
 * For Keys corresponding to Subscriber Certificates, ensure that the modulus size, when encoded, is at least 2048 bits; and
 * Ensure that the modulus size, in bits, is evenly divisible by 8.